FalkSinke/IntegratedCircuits/Chips/README.txt

 Using pypy the code should run in about 0.5-1 second per heat, depending on the netlist used.

-Please read the details in variables.py for more explaination of the optional functions
+Please read the details in variables.py for more explanation of the optional functions